 Charles is a former Oregon PSR Board of Directors member and currently works as the Intergovernmental Affairs Director at Columbia River Inter-Tribal Fish Commission.
 He is a member of the Mandan-Hidatsa Nation.

-Dr. Zeenia Junkeer is a board certified naturopathic physician who grew up in Beaverton, Oregon.
+Dr. Zeenia Junkeer is a board certified naturopathic physician who grew up in Beaverton, OR.
 Zeenia is a founding director of Naturopaths Without Borders, a non-profit supporting prevention-based, community-led holistic initiatives in Haiti, Mexico and the US.
 She is also Director of Equity and Community Engagement for NARAL Pro-Choice Oregon and the Oregon Foundation for Reproductive Health.
 Zeenia has a BS in Justice Studies and Social Inquiry with a concentration in Child and Family Studies from Arizona State University.
 As an adjunct faculty at the National University of National Medicine, Dr. Junkeer’s classes focus on popular education methodology, social/racial/gender justice frameworks, and the role of power and privilege.

 Susan Katz, MD